-Ginkgo, commonly called the Maidenhair Tree, has been in existence for around 200 million years (Ginkgo yimanensis (right), in fossil remains, has been acurately dated to 170 million years ago).
+Ginkgo, commonly called the Maidenhair Tree, has been in existence for around 200 million years (Ginkgo yimaensis (right), in fossil remains, has been accurately dated to 170 million years ago).
 The current form, Ginkgo biloba, evolved around 25 million years ago, whereupon the leaves became less divided, giving rise to the well known bilobed characteristic

 But sadly you are more likely to see the 'modern form' Ginkgo biloba cultivated in a garden rather than in the wild, where only a few isolated pockets still grow naturally in China.
 However, even those have become endangered from habitat loss, pressure on land and resources.